langgenius/dify/api/core/tools/docs/en_US/tool_scale_out.md

     - `llm_description` Introduction passed to LLM, in order to make LLM better understand this parameter, we suggest to write as detailed information about this parameter as possible here, so that LLM can understand this parameter
     - `form` Form type, currently supports `llm`, `form` two types, corresponding to Agent self-inference and frontend filling

-## 4. Prepare Tool Code
+## 4. Add Tool Logic
-After completing the tool configuration, we can start writing the tool code, mainly used to implement the tool logic.
+After completing the tool configuration, we can start writing the tool code that defines how it is invoked.

 Create `google_search.py` under the `google/tools` module, the content is as follows.